Construction notice: Several parking lots will be repaved on Main Campus beginning Monday, July 12. Please use lots D and F for parking.

 Choose a program that fits your goals.

-For students who first language is not US English, the English for Academic Purposes (EAP) program can help improve your higher-level English skills necessary for to successfully complete coursework.
+For students whose first language is not US English, the English for Academic Purposes (EAP) program can help improve their higher-level English skills necessary to successfully complete coursework.

 Complete an online application.

 View information about enrollment due dates.

 High school seniors who have not yet graduated receive provisional acceptance to the college once they have completed the enrollment application and residency determination.
 This allows students to get a head start on completing the enrollment process.
 View enrollment steps for high school seniors.

 Complete residency determination to establish if students qualify for in-state or out-of-state tuition.